Curriculum

 Grades 11-12

-AP Calculus (AB) is a two-semester course which covers the typical material in a first semester college calculus course.
+This two-semester course covers the typical material in a first semester college calculus course.
 Topics include limits, derivatives, and integrals of algebraic, trigonometric, and exponential relations.
 Students enrolled in AP Calculus are required to take the AP exam in the spring.
 A TI-84 graphing calculator is required.

 AP Calculus (BC)